Questions Answered by Paul Brunton

 Egoism, the limiting of consciousness to individual life as separate from the one infinite life, is the last barrier to the attainment of unity with the infinite life.(P) (Notebooks

-If you can act attentively and yet stand aside from the results of your actions; if you can discharge your responsibilities or carry out your duties without being swept into elation by success or into misery by failure; if you can move in the world, enjoy its pleasures and endure its pains, and yet hold unwaveringly to the quest of what transcends the world, then you have become what the Indians call a “karma yogi” and what the Greeks call a “man.”(Notebooks
+If he can act attentively and yet stand aside from the results of his actions; if he can discharge his responsibilities or carry out his duties without being swept into elation by success or into misery by failure; if he can move in the world, enjoy its pleasures and endure its pains, and yet hold unwaveringly to the quest of what transcends the world, then he has become what the Indians call a “karma yogi” and what the Greeks call a “man.”(Notebooks

 The ego will not end its existence but it will end its dominance.
 (Notebooks

 15. What are the dangers on the Long Path?